WNAO-TV

-WNAO-TV, UHF analog channel 28, was a CBS-affiliated television station licensed to Raleigh, North Carolina, United States.
-Owned by the Sir Walter Television Company, it was the first television station in the Raleigh–Durham area and the first UHF television station in North Carolina, broadcasting from July 12, 1953, to December 31, 1957.
-The station closed because of the establishment of higher-powered, more accessible VHF television stations in the region.
+WNAO-TV (channel 28) was a television station in Raleigh, North Carolina, United States, affiliated with CBS.
+Owned by the Sir Walter Television Company, it was the first television station in the Raleigh–Durham area and the first ultra high frequency (UHF) television station in North Carolina, broadcasting from July 12, 1953, to December 31, 1957.
+The station closed because of the establishment of higher-powered, more accessible very high frequency (VHF) television stations in the region.

 History

 Construction and early years

 On October 16, 1952, the Sir Walter Television and Broadcasting Company was granted a construction permit to build channel 28 in Raleigh.
 Sir Walter primarily consisted of investors from the Northeastern U.S., some of whom were contesting station assignments in Erie, Pennsylvania, and Baton Rouge, Louisiana; the company had chosen Raleigh over Durham, Winston-Salem, and Roanoke, Virginia, because of the accessibility of talent and the presence of North Carolina State University.
 The permit originally bore the call letters WETV.
 However, that December, Sir Walter acquired WNAO (850 AM) and WNAO-FM 96.1 from The News & Observer newspaper in a $250,000 transaction; at the same time, Sir Walter restructured into the Sir Walter Television Company to accommodate a stock purchase by the Jarecki family.
 The acquisition of the radio stations gave Sir Walter an FM transmission site and was seen by the seller as hastening the arrival of television to Raleigh.
 The call letters of the television construction permit immediately were changed to WNAO-TV.
 The station's launch was pushed back from April due to an inability to secure equipment parts on time, particularly the transmitter.
 WNAO-TV was co-located with the WNAO radio stations at 219 South McDowell Street, near the News & Observer offices.

 After airing test patterns since July 8, WNAO-TV began broadcasting at 5:25 p.m. on July 12, 1953, from a transmitter at Asbury (about 6 mi west of Raleigh), which also served as the initial studio site until the downtown facility was ready.
 It was primarily affiliated with CBS, though it aired programming from all four networks, including ABC, NBC, and DuMont.
 Additional delays meant that all programming had to be aired from films in the early months until the station was interconnected on September 29, in time to air the World Series.
 Channel 28 boosted its power in 1954, transmitting with 182,000 watts instead of 17,500; plans were also drafted to move all television operations from the Raleigh studio to the Asbury transmitter site.
 However, many viewers, especially those whose sets could not receive UHF channels, watched their CBS programming on WFMY-TV out of Greensboro, which had the first regularly receivable television signal in Raleigh when it started in 1949.